The Pork Chop

-"The Pork Chop" is the first episode of the thirteenth season of RuPaul's Drag Race.
+"The Pork Chop" is the first episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 1, 2021.
+The episodes sees a new group of contestants face-off in a series of lip-sync contests.
+It received nominations in the Outstanding Hairstyling for a Variety, Nonfiction or Reality Program and Outstanding Makeup for a Variety, Nonfiction or Reality Program categories at the 73rd Primetime Emmy Awards.

 Episode

 Thirteen new contestants enter the Werk Room.
-For the episode's main challenge, the contestants will face-off in Lip-Sync for Your Life battles.
+For the main challenge, the contestants face-off in a series of six Lip-Sync for Your Life contests.
 Joining RuPaul and Michelle Visage on the judging panel are Carson Kressley and Ross Mathews.
+Following are the contests and results: